25 Preschool Science Experiments: Simple Science for Toddlers through Kindergarten Kids

 You don't need a tiny inventor or an aspiring Ada Twist, Scientist to have some fun with science.
 After all, every kid is an expert experimenter, and nothing makes us feel more like fun parents than breaking out some magical tricks and elixirs.
 Here are 25 easy preschool science experiments for all the STEM and STEAM your toddler, preschooler, or kindergarten kid can handle.

-For more science experiments for kids of all ages, check out our list of 64 easy science experiments for kids, try our colorful Skittles science experiment, or create a rain cloud in a jar.
+For more science experiments for kids of all ages, check out our list of 64 easy science experiments for kids, try our colorful Skittles science experiment, or enjoy one of our magical light experiments for toddlers and preschoolers—all of which can be found in our Guide to Science Experiments for Kids.
 Happy discovering!

 Easy Science Experiments for Toddlers

 As magical as it is simple, magic milk is made with a few household ingredients.

 This wizardry is as magical as it is simple.
 Add a few drops of food coloring to a dish of milk.
 Swirl a cotton swab in some dish soap, then dip the swab into the milk.
 Watch the liquid whoosh away from the soap, taking the colors with it to create a rainbow of swoops and swirls.

 Who doesn’t lava (sorry) a lava lamp?
 Pour vegetable oil into water and drop an Alka-Seltzer or Airborne tablet to make the oil bubble and move.

 You’ll be squeaky clean after concocting this super simple and satisfying non-sticky putty.
 All you need is cornstarch and dish soap.

 Watch a little drop of soap chase the pepper away in this project that follows the same principle as Magic Milk.
 The pepper is a great visual demo of how soap gets rid of pesky germs.